LooksRare/sdk-v2/guides/collectionOrder.md

 3. Check and grant necessary approvals for transferring assets.
 4. Sign the maker bid order with `signMakerOrder` method.

+> The `orderNonce` has to be retrieved via our Public API, see [get order nonce](https://looksrare.dev/v2/reference/getordernonce).

 Here is an example:

 ```ts